Saturday 4 April 2020

 Analysis:

-· ‘Fire and Ice’ is a single stanza poem composed by Robert Frost, an American poet.
+· ‘Fire and Ice’ is a small poem of 10 lines composed by Robert Frost, a renowned American poet of 20th century.

-· It discusses the possible ways / theories how this world may end.
+· It discusses the possible ways / theories how this world may end with poet's own interpretation.

 · The poet conveys that man’s desires and hatred are so strong and powerful that they may be the cause of destruction of this world.